seritools/seritools.github.io/content/blog/2019-07-08-ida-72-password/index.md

 }
 ```

-This, surprisingly, turned out to be the right idea and successfully bruteforces the other hashes/passwords (when using Microsoft's C runtime implementation for `srand` and `rand`).
+This, surprisingly, turned out to be the right idea and successfully bruteforced the other hashes/passwords (when using Microsoft's C runtime implementation for `srand` and `rand`).

 ## IDA 7.2, though